How to Translate Content for International Marketing Success

 92% of businesses now use Generative AI to enhance their customer experience, and translation workflows are no exception.

-AI can speed up first drafts, handle high volume product descriptions, and flag inconsistencies across language versions.
+AI can speed up first drafts, handle high volume eCommerce product descriptions, and flag inconsistencies across language versions.

 But marketing content is where AI’s limitations become most visible.